EM:RAP Admin, Groups Feature

 User flow

 After analyzing the support team’s existing processes and pain points, I mapped out a new, streamlined user flow, detailing customer actions, support team responsibilities, and system processes.
-The proposed flow would:
+The proposed flow would address user pain points to:

 • Automate many of the manual tasks the support team currently handles outside the Admin